Associative Submanifolds of the 7-Sphere: Isometric deformations

+By our earlier discussion, for each $p\in\Gamma$, the solutions to \eq{pholostructeq3}-\eq{pholostructeq5} we have constructed using \eq{ldata1}-\eq{ldata2} define a family $\iota_{(a,b)}$ of pseudoholomorphic immersions in $\mathcal{C}$ of an open set $U\ni p$ with local data given by $\mathfrak{h}_{(a,b)}$, $\theta_{(a,b)}$ and $\kappa_{(a,b)}$.
+From \eq{ldata1}-\eq{ldata2}, we see that the $\iota_{(a,b)}$ induce the same metric.
+Since varying the parameters rotates the eigendirections of the second and third fundamental forms, the immersions $\iota_{(a,b)}$ will be non-congruent for $a,b\in[0,2\pi)$ as long as $\kappa_{21}$ and $\kappa_{32}$ are non-constant, since this exceptional case is exactly when all directions are eigendirections.
+We conclude that for all $p\in A$ there exist a family $\iota_{(a,b)}$ of isometric associative immersions of an open set $U\ni p$, which will be non-congruent in generic situations (again since we are transforming the second fundamental form of $A$).

+We deduce the following result. \begin{thm} A generic ruled associative 3-fold in $\mathcal{S}^7$ has a $T^2$-family of local non-congruent isometric deformations. \end{thm}

-The big problem is that the parameter $a$ is only guaranteed to be globally defined on the simply connected cover of the surface $\Gamma$.
-The question of when the parameter $a$ is well-defined on surfaces of positive genus is very difficult to answer in general: when $\Gamma\cong T^2$ this is known as the ``period problem''.
+The big problem in extending the local deformations in Theorem \ref{localprop} to global isometric deformations is that the parameters $a,b$ in \eq{deformeq1}-\eq{deformeq2} are only guaranteed to be globally defined on the simply connected cover of a connected surface $\Gamma$, as we saw in our earlier discussion.
+The question of when the parameters are well-defined on surfaces of positive genus is very difficult to answer in general : when $\Gamma\cong T^2$ this is known as the ``period problem''.
 However, we can of course overcome this difficulty by considering $\Gamma\cong\mathcal{S}^2$.
-In this case, the structure equations \eq{pholostructeq3}-\eq{pholostructeq5} become necessary and sufficient conditions for the existence of a pseudoholomorphic embedding of $\Gamma$, and thus of a ruled associative isometric embedding of $(A,g_A)$.
+In this case, as we have already seen, the structure equations \eq{pholostructeq3}-\eq{pholostructeq5} become necessary and sufficient conditions for the existence of a pseudoholomorphic immersion of $\Gamma$, and thus of a ruled associative immersion of $(A,g_A)$.
+We therefore potentially have a $T^2$-family of isometric ruled associative immersions of $(A,g_A)$ in $\mathcal{S}^7$.

-Using the well-developed theory of minimal 2-spheres in $\mathcal{S}^6$ we have the following theorem.
+Using the well-developed theory of minimal (or \emph{harmonic}) 2-spheres in $\mathcal{S}^6$ we have the following theorem.

 \begin{thm} Every non-totally geodesic minimal $\mathcal{S}^2$ in $\mathcal{S}^6$ has a horizontal pseudoholomorphic lift to $\mathcal{C}$, in the sense of Definition \ref{horverdfn}. \end{thm}